cristianvena18/mary-command/README.md

 # node-bootstrapper
-Bootstrapping node app for backend and CLI for create classes
+Bootstrapping node app for backend and CLI to create classes